Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 ## Elaborate

-- Having lot of small parts and details.
+- Having a lot of small parts and details.
     - An elaborately carved wooden statue
 - To give more detail
     - He said he had new evidence, but refused to elaborate further.